-Beginning with phytochemical screening of the methanolic extract of O.indicuminveil the presence of alkaloids, phenols, steroids, triterpinoids, flavonoids and coumarins.
-In different studies have proclaimed that certain terpenoids, steroids and phenolic compounds (tannins, coumarins and flavonoids) have protective effects in view of their antioxidant properties.
-Latterly, a number of natural products of traditional medicines and ingredients of healthy foods have been competently explored and withstand to clinical trials to lay foundation as antiinflammatory agents.
-Existence of major Phytoconstituents in the methanolic extract of leaves of O.indicum makes it a conceivable contender for further exploration.
+Beginning with phytochemical screening of the methanolic extract of O. indicum in veil the presence of alkaloids, phenols, steroids, triterpinoids, flavonoids and coumarins.
+In different studies have proclaimed that certain terpenoids, steroids and phenolic compounds (tannins, coumarins and flavonoids) have protective effects in view of their antioxidant properties. ^[93] Latterly, a number of natural products of traditional medicines and ingredients of healthy foods have been competently explored and withstand to clinical trials to lay foundation as antiulcerative agents.
+Existence of major Phytoconstituents in the methanolic extract of leaves of O. indicum makes it a conceivable contender for further exploration.

-The anti-ulcer effect of them ethanolic extract was evaluated using ethanol induced gastric ulcer model.
+The anti-ulcer effect of the methanolic extract was evaluated using ethanol induced gastric ulcer model.
 Ethanol induced gastric lesions formed due to interference in gastric blood flow which contributes to the development of the hemorrhage and necrotic aspects of tissue injury.
 Alcohol swiftly penetrates the gastric mucosa superficially causing cell and plasma membrane damage leading to augmented intracellular membrane permeability to sodium and water.
 The mammoth buildup of calcium describes a chief step in the pathogenesis of gastric mucosal injury.
-This sequence leads to the demise of cells and erosion of epithelium's surface
+This sequence leads to the demise of cells and erosion of epithelium's surface.

 The results revealed that the ethanol administration in the control group resulted in immense ulceration in comparison with the normal group.
-However, treatment with omeprazole at the dose of 20 mg/kg and methanolic extract of O.indicum at the dose of 100 mg/kg prior to ethanol administration exhibited significant inhibition .
-A low dose of MEOI is potentially effective as compared to the standard drug, omeprazole.
+However, treatment with omeprazole at the dose of 20 mg/kg and methanolic extract of O. indicum at the doses of 200mg/kg and 400 mg/kg prior to ethanol administration exhibited significant inhibition.
+Among the test samples, the best result was obtained with O. indicum at an optimum dose of 400 mg/kg which was potentially effective as compared to the standard drug, omeprazole.
 Edema, cellular debris and damaged mucosal epithelium were found in ulcerated stomach membranes.
-However, the findings observed in the current studies support and extend previous results that reported the anti-inflammatory and anti-ulcer activities of Oroxylum indicum bark extract, respectively.
-Furthermore, the present studies also revealed a better inhibition of inflammation and gastric ulcer as compare to the previously reported.
+However, the findings observed in the current studies support and extend previous results that reported anti-ulcer activities of Oroxylum indicum bark extract.